YashAnand1/UnderstandingLDAP/README.md

 </div>

 **3. Adding Entries of LDIF Files To Directory**
-- Sequentially, ran the `ldapmodify -a -c -H ldap://localhost:3389 -D "cn=Directory Manager" -w "[!rEDACTED!]" -f roomInfo.ldif` command to create entries
+- Sequentially, ran the `ldapmodify -a -c -H ldap://localhost:3389 -D "cn=Directory Manager" -w "[!rEDACTED!]" -f <name>.ldif` command to create entries
 	- *`-a`*: To add entries from the ldif file
 	- *`-c`*: To continue processing the ldif file instead of stopping even if faced with error - [like `ignore_errors: yes` in Ansible-Playbooks](https://stackoverflow.com/questions/38876487/ansible-ignore-errors-in-tasks-and-fail-at-end-of-the-playbook-if-any-tasks-had)
 	- *`-H`*: Specifying the LDAP URL of the LDAP server to connect to